acsone/click-odoo/README.rst

     --rollback                      Rollback the transaction even if the script does not raise an exception.
-Note that if the script itself commits this option has no effect, this is why it is not named dry run.
+Note that if the script itself commits this option has no effect.
+This is why it is not named dry run.
                                     This option is implied when an interactive console is started.
     -i, --interactive / --no-interactive